-The District of Columbia (D.C.) offers some probate shortcuts for "small estates."
-These procedures make it easier for survivors to transfer property left by a person who has died.
-You may be able to transfer a good amount of property using simplified probate procedures or a smaller amount without any probate court proceedings at all -- by using an affidavit.
-And that saves time, money, and hassle.
+The District of Columbia (D.C.) offers a probate shortcut for "small estates."
+This makes it easier for survivors to transfer property left by a person who has died.
+You may be able to transfer a large amount of property using the following probate shortcut -- saving time, money, and hassle.

 D.C. has a simplified probate process for small estates.
 To use it, an executor files a written request with the local probate court asking to use the simplified procedure.
 The court may authorize the executor to distribute the assets without having to jump through the hoops of regular probate.